Skip to content

 Set up CI/CD from Git

 On this page we will show you how to push changes from Git to UbiOps automatically.
-More specifically, we will show you how to set up a GitLab CI/CD or a GitHub Actions workflow that pushes your code to your UbiOps deployment every time you push a commit to the main branch of your repository.
+More specifically, we will show you how to set up a GitLab CI/CD, a GitHub Actions or an Azure pipelines workflow that pushes your code to a new deployment version of your UbiOps deployment every time you push a commit to the main branch of your repository.

 1. Create an API Token with the permissions to update a deployment.

-2. Set up CI workflow in either GitLab, GitHub or Azure DevOps
+2. Set up a CI workflow in either GitLab, GitHub or Azure DevOps

 Requirements